dangerpotter/open-webui/README.md

 - 🤝 **Ollama/OpenAI API Integration**: Effortlessly integrate OpenAI-compatible APIs for versatile conversations alongside Ollama models.
 Customize the OpenAI API URL to link with **LMStudio, GroqCloud, Mistral, OpenRouter, and more**.

 - 🧩 **Pipelines, Falcor Plugin Support**: Seamlessly integrate custom logic and Python libraries into Falcor using [Pipelines Plugin Framework](https://github.com/Falcor/pipelines).
 Launch your Pipelines instance, set the OpenAI URL to the Pipelines URL, and explore endless possibilities.
-[Examples](https://github.com/Falcor/pipelines/tree/main/examples) include **Function Calling**, User **Rate Limiting** to control access, **Usage Monitoring** with tools like Langfuse, **Live Translation with LibreTranslate** for multilingual support, **Toxic Message Filtering** and much more.

 - 📱 **Responsive Design**: Enjoy a seamless experience across Desktop PC, Laptop, and Mobile devices.